REQUEST A REP

 • Demonstrated that MYCAPSSA maintained biochemical control

-FDA, US Food and Drug Administration; SSA, somatostatin analog; ULN, upper limit of normal.
+FDA, US Food and Drug Administration; IGF-I, insulin-like growth factor 1; ULN, upper limit of normal.

 *Twenty-eight patients in OPTIMAL received placebo.